mpalash/aliakbarmehta/content/ballad-~-not-on-noah’s-ark-but-on-the-raft-of-the-medusa.md

 layout: layouts/content.njk
 tags: text
 pubdate: "2011"
-hero: /static/img/Ali Akbar Mehta_Harlequin Series; Icarus finds his wings again, 2010, Archival print on Hahnemuhle paper, 182 x 121 cm.jpg
+hero: /static/img/Ali Akbar Mehta_Harlequin Series - Icarus finds his wings again - 2010 - Archival print on Hahnemuhle paper - 182 x 121 cm.jpg
 summary: >-
-  ![Harlequin Series: Icarus finds his wings again, 2010, Archival print on Hahnemuhle paper, 182 x 121 cm](/static/img/Ali Akbar Mehta_Harlequin Series;
-  Icarus finds his wings again, 2010, Archival print on Hahnemuhle paper, 182 x 121 cm.jpg)
+  ![Harlequin Series: Icarus finds his wings again, 2010, Archival print on Hahnemuhle paper, 182 x 121 cm](/static/img/Ali Akbar Mehta_Harlequin Series - Icarus finds his wings again - 2010 - Archival print on Hahnemuhle paper - 182 x 121 cm.jpg)

   Normality is the somewhat misleading name that many of us give to the present.
 It is often the only means of remaining sane while enduring the abrupt horrors and dehumanising provocations that surround us.
 The artist, however, is not obliged either to neutralise himself to these horrors and provocations; nor is he afraid of exploring the regimes of consciousness that lie beneath the sanctioned threshold of sanity.